Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 Outro

 Perhaps it’s the $10 permit that turned people away.
-But I expected to see some folks here since it’s right off the beaten path.
+But I expected to see many folks here since it’s right off the beaten path.
 Then again, the bumpy road we took to come here wasn’t exactly what I’d call “enticing.”

 Finding our way home